27 Ways To Read More Books (And Make the Habit Stick!)

 Boxall’s 1001 Books You Must Read Before You Die – a fun and active group that helps you tackle some of history’s greatest books in good company.

-11. Donate unread books.
+11. Donate your unread books

-12. Train your attention span.
+12. Train your attention span

+It’s not easy to pick up a book if you haven’t been reading for awhile.
 With social media and the increased pace of modern life, diving into a slower-paced classic feels like chasing a snail.

 You get frustrated and you wonder: why can’t they just get on with?